mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ### Appleseed Sun Disc:

 Though Appleseed physicall sky had a solar radiance function implemented but it was missing a visible solar disc.
-Added a solar disc to the physical sky model.
+Initially, I used the already implmented preetham's radiance function to implement the solar disc.

 ![](final_report_assets/Preetham_Sun.jpg)

-I also implemented the solar radiance function presented by [Hosek-Wilkie](https://cgg.mff.cuni.cz/projects/SkylightModelling/).
+Later, I also implemented the solar radiance function presented by [Hosek-Wilkie](https://cgg.mff.cuni.cz/projects/SkylightModelling/) in order to get a more precise solar radiance function in lower elevations.

 ##### Using Hosek Radiance Function: